 In April 2016, when the world marked the 30th anniversary of the disaster, there was a temptation to breathe a sigh of relief.
 The half-life of cesium-137, one of the most harmful nuclides released during the accident, is approximately 30 years.
 It is the longest “living” isotope of cesium that can affect the human body through external exposure and ingestion.
 Other deadly isotopes present in the disaster have long passed their half-life stages.

 But the accident’s harmful impact is still far from over.
-With tests revealing that the Cesium-137 around Chernobyl isn’t decaying as quickly as predicted, scholars believe the isotope will continue to harm the environment for at least 180 years—the time required for half the cesium to be eliminated from the affected areas by weathering and migration.
+With tests revealing that the Cesium-137 around Chernobyl isn’t decaying as quickly as predicted, scholars believe the isotope will continue to harm the environment for at least 180 years—the time required for the cesium to be eliminated.

 Other radionuclides will perhaps remain in the region forever.
 The half-life of plutonium-239, traces of which were found as far away as Sweden, is 24,000 years.